CJepps/Crux/README.md

 #### Base Template

 - Navbar Desktop - the navbar is fully expanded on large resolutions to make maximum use of the screen.
 There are links to login/ signup for non-registered users.
 Registered users will be provided with products, blogs, and my account which contains links to the user's profile and an option to logout.
-A search bar is also provided here to allow users to quickly find areas of the site by searching with keywords
+A search bar is also provided here to allow users to quickly find areas of the site by searching with keywords.
+On adding items to the shopping bag, a running total is also displayed with the option to checkout.

-- Navbar Mobile -

-- Toast Messages -
+- Navbar Mobile - All smaller screens the navbar collapses into a hamburger icon.
+When clicked on, this expands into a dropdown menu containing all the navigation links from above.
+This is a standard design choice for most websites in order to give mobile use maximum screen space for other vital components of the website.

+- Toast Messages - Toast messages were employed to give the user feedback on actions they were taking in the site.
+These were colour coded to aid comprehension.
     - Green: Success
     - Yellow: Warning
     - Blue: Informative
     - Red: Errors

 #### Home page

+The home page has been kept relatively simple.
+A large hero image reinforces to the user that this website is about rock climbing.
+There is a small about section that informs users about the purpose of the website.
+Directly below this are two cards that contain Calls to action.
+These links will change depending on whether the user is registered or not.
+Non-registered = login/sign up.
+Registered  = Blogs/Products.

 #### Products Page
+- features a searchbar that allows users to locate their plan through keywords or by category of product
+- Gallery of cards displays products, showing product image, and basic information about the product such as price and rating
+- each card is a link to the detail page of the product
+- Gallery is responsive so that on smaller screen sizes there are fewer product cards in each row.

 #### Product Detail Page
+- features a large image of the training plan alongside a description on details of the plan.
+- a quantity selector is also provided to select the required quantity of product before ordering.
+This may seem strange as you would only buy 1 plan usually.
+I've included this so that there is the possibility of the site selling physical goods.
+- Review section containing a list of previous reviews and a form in which to submit your own review of the product.
+This can only be done by registered users
+- keep shopping button returns users back to the main products page
+- Add to bag button saves the product with whatever quantity was selected to the shopping bag

 #### Shopping Bag Page
+    - Product image displays an image of the product the user has added to their bag.
+    - Product info section displays the name of the product, product sku, and product price
+    - Quantity button - Users can update their order using the quantity selectors and the update button.
+Users can remove their plan from their shopping bag  by clicking the remove button.

+- Underneath the products that are in the user's bag, users are provided information for bag total, delivery and grand total.
+- users are provided a button to take the users back to the all product page, and a Secure Checkout button to take the user to the checkout page.